NEWS & VIEWS

 FILTER BY

-Taxing of Crypto-Currency Profits
+Taxing Cryptocurrency Profits

-In summary, HMRC have identified a number of disposal scenarios where there could be a capital gains tax liability.
-These include selling crypto-currencies for money; using crypto-currencies to pay for goods and services; gifting of crypto-currencies and exchanging crypto-currencies for another crypto-currency.
-The latter may be of particular concern for investors that regularly trade between different crypto-currencies.
-The Tax Journal article suggests that “in practice, trying to report such disposals is likely to be extremely difficult, particularly where more niche crypto-currencies are involved”.
+The latter may be of particular concern for investors that regularly trade between different cryptocurrencies.
+An article from the Tax Journal suggests that, in practice, trying to report such disposals is likely to be “extremely difficult”, particularly where more “niche cryptocurrencies are involved.”
 This is mainly due to the lack of officially published sterling prices.

-It is evident that HMRC has clear expectations that individuals should keep accurate separate records in respect of each crypto-currency transaction.
+It is evident that HMRC has clear expectations that individuals should keep accurate separate records in respect of each transaction.

-HMRC is also due to publish guidance of the taxation of crypto-currency transactions involving businesses and companies.
+HMRC is also due to publish guidance of the taxation of cryptocurrency transactions involving businesses and companies.